 The first step is awareness.
 Notice the moments when you slip into self-critical thoughts.
 Be gentle with yourself as you observe the harshness of your inner dialogue.
 Try to remain open and curious and begin to recognise that these thoughts, although ingrained, are not a reflection of your true self.

 Self-compassion and inner child work Self-compassion in the context of inner child work also involves developing a deep sense of empathy towards your past self.
 As you reconnect with your inner child, you gain a heightened understanding of the pain, struggles, and unmet needs they experienced.
 Through self-compassion, you can hold space for your inner child's emotions without judgment or avoidance.
 You learn to validate their experiences and offer them the love and support they may have longed for.
 By extending compassion to your inner child, you create a transformative healing dynamic within yourself, fostering a sense of emotional integration and wholeness.
 Through this process, you not only heal your past wounds but also cultivate a greater capacity for compassion towards yourself and others in your present life.
-Self-compassion becomes a guiding force that nourishes and uplifts your inner child, empowering you to embrace your authentic self with love and acceptance.
-By integrating self-compassion into your inner child work, you can create a nurturing and healing environment for your inner child to flourish.
-Here are some ways to incorporate more self-compassion into your practice.

 Embrace vulnerability Recognise that vulnerability is a natural part of the healing process.
 Instead of judging or criticising yourself for feeling vulnerable, offer yourself love and understanding.
 Remind yourself that it takes courage to confront and heal past wounds.